 - In our supply chain, the proportion of non-British EU workers is even higher.

-EU membership allowed for the free movement of goods within the EU without duties and other restrictions.
-Cross-EU supply chains have developed during the currency of the UK’s EU membership and UK companies have the advantage of a deep market for specialist products, raw materials and construction technology.
+EU membership allowed for the free movement of goods within the EU without duties and other restrictions such as rules of origin checks.
+Cross-EU supply chains have developed during the period of the UK’s EU membership and UK companies have the advantage of a deep market for specialist products, raw materials and construction technology.

 Much of the specialist machinery used in large infrastructure projects is also imported and purchased from the EU intermittently, for example boring machines for use on major tunnelling projects such as Crossrail and HS2 and specialist rail plant deployed across the UK’s rail network.
 Ultimately, higher prices will have an impact on infrastructure owners (including the Government), end customers and ultimately taxpayers.
 Indeed, some of this impact is already being felt, as European companies are beginning to price in risk to allow for day to day currency fluctuations, which impact import costs on a business as usual basis.
 Moreover, UK supply chains are increasingly focused on indexation and inflation implications of long-dated contracts and commitments.

 If a possible outcome of Brexit results in a public procurement approach which supports the use of UK-based companies and materials, over the long-term this will strengthen the UK economy given the criticality of construction and infrastructure to UK GDP and domestic productivity.
 However, in the short-term, long lead times for infrastructure project lifecycles and procurement requirements mean that it is unlikely that there is currently capacity in the UK market to provide all the materials required, or to deploy those materials in-country for existing and planned projects.